Trevor Bryant

 Professional Profile

-Professor Bryant graduated from the University of South Florida, St. Petersburg, with a B.A. in History and an M.L.A. in Florida Studies.
-He received his Doctorate from Florida International University, where he specialized in colonial Atlantic history, specifically emphasizing Colonial Latin America, the Caribbean, and Atlantic Slavery.
+Professor Trevor Bryant graduated from the University of South Florida in St. Petersburg with a Bachelor of Arts in History and a Master of Liberal Arts with a concentration in Florida Studies.
+He received his Doctorate in Atlantic History from Florida International University.
+At FIU, he specialized in colonial Atlantic history.
+He specifically emphasized Colonial Latin America, the Caribbean, and Atlantic Slavery.
+Professor Bryant joined Flagler College in 2023 and is now the college's Director of Public History.

-His primary research focuses on how people from all over the Atlantic world passed through Florida, linking the Spanish Caribbean to the Southern British Colonies.
-At Flagler, Professor Bryant teaches a variety of classes on colonialism in U.S. and Latin American History that encourage students to challenge preconceived ideas about colonialism in North America to develop transferable skills that translate to any career after college.
+Professor Bryant’s primary research focuses on how people from all over the Atlantic world passed through Florida, linking the Spanish Caribbean to the Southern British Colonies.
+At Flagler, Professor Bryant teaches a variety of classes on colonialism in the United States and Latin American History.
+He encourages students to challenge preconceived ideas about colonialism in North America and to develop transferable skills that translate to any career after college.

 Teaching